 Sweet, delicious green peas, also popular as garden peas, are one of the ancient cultivated vegetables grown for their delicious, nutritious green seeds.
 Peas probably have originated in the sub-Himalayan plains of northwest India.
 Today, this versatile legume is one of the major commercial crops grown all over the temperate, and semi-tropical regions.

-Botanically, pea plant is an herbaceous vine.
+Botanically, the pea plant is a herbaceous vine.
 It belongs to the family of Fabaceae, in the genus: Pisum.
 Scientific name: Pisum sativum.
-Some of the common names include english peas, sweet peas, garden peas, pease,...etc.
+Some of the common names include English peas, spring peas, sweet peas, garden peas, pease,, etc.

-Pea is a quick growing, annual herbaceous vine which requires trellis to support its growth.
-It flourishes under well-drained, sandy soil supplemented with adequate moisture and cool weather conditions.
-Short stalked, green pods appear by late winter or early spring.
-Each pod measures about 2-3 inches long, swollen or compressed, straight or slightly curved, filled with single row of 2-10, light-green, smooth edible seeds.
+Pea is a quick-growing, annual herbaceous vine that requires the trellis to support its growth.
+It flourishes in well-drained, sandy soil supplemented with adequate moisture and cold weather conditions.
+Short-stalked, green pods appear by late winter or early spring.
+Each pod measures about 2-3 inches long, swollen or compressed, straight or slightly curved, and filled with a single row of 2-10, light-green, smooth edible seeds.

-In general, the pods harvested while just short of reaching maturity, at the point when their seeds are green, soft, sweet and edible as raw.
+In general, the pods are harvested while just short of reaching maturity, at the point when their seeds are green, soft, sweet, and edible raw.
 Allowing the pods to mature further would turn seeds dry, light-green to yellow, less sweet, and bitter to taste.

 |Garden pea vine with pods.|

 Pea shoots are also edible delicacies.
 They are delicate, tender top shoots of a young pea plant.
 Pea tendrils have a flavor akin to peas.
 The tendrils and leafy shoots are some of the favored items in salads and cooking in many East and Southeast Asian regions.